Navidliverpool/TestUsers/Readme.md

 Add, Edit, delete and more to Motorcycles, Brands, Dealers Index pages.

-As an admin  dashboard you also have the ability of connecting different motorcycles with different brands, different dealers, differnt categories and vice versa.
+As an admin you also have the ability of connecting different motorcycles with different brands, different dealers, differnt categories and vice versa.

 User Side: